KoesGroup/Snakemake_plant_methylSeekR/README.md

 # Parameters

-The setting as given, is optimized to plant samples.
+The settings as given, is optimized to plant samples.

 # Directed Acyclic Graph of jobs